The Vigenère Cipher

 Strengths

-- Resists brute-force attacks better than monoalphabetic ciphers due to multiple shift patterns.
+- Resists brute-force attacks better than monoalphabetic ciphers (e.g., Caesar Cipher) due to variable shifts.

 Vulnerabilities

-"The Vigenère Cipher’s security relies on the keyword’s secrecy and length.
+"The Vigenère Cipher’s security hinges on the keyword’s secrecy and length.
 Short or predictable keywords make it trivial to break."

-- Frequency Analysis: Attackers exploit repeated patterns in ciphertext (e.g., common letters like
+- Frequency Analysis: Attackers exploit repeated patterns (e.g., common letters like

 EorT). - Kasiski Examination: Identifies keyword length by analyzing repeated ciphertext sequences.